jmcguire/learning/design_patterns/facade/README.md

 Encapsulation of weird stuff.

 Principle of least knowledge. (or: Only talk to your friends, not your friends friends.)
 If our main code only interacts with the facade class, then it has fewer dependencies.
-Now whever a component changes we only have to look at the facade class, nowhere else.
+Now whenever a component changes we only have to look at the facade class, nowhere else.